-Are you seeing brown spots in irregular circular patterns in your lawn?
-Seeing spotty leopard prints and footprint-like spots in your grass after an early snow storm or frost conditions?
+Are you seeing brown spots in irregular circular patterns on your lawn?
+Seeing spotty leopard prints and footprint-like spots in your grass after an early snowstorm or frost conditions?
+It’s not brown patch or leaf spot lawn disease.
 This anomaly is called “chilling injury”, and the reaction occurs with colder temperatures and heat dissipation.
 This does not happen often, but we witnessed this phenomenon this past week here in New England (November 2020).

 “It is likely due in part, to how turbulent air moves across the surface, affecting where cold pockets of air settle to injure turf.” – Umass

 The crowns of the grass should be OK, so these spots should not need extensive repairs.
 If there are continued warmer temps, the grass may have enough time to recover in the fall.
 If it doesn’t, the turf should bounce back just fine in the spring.